List of migrant vessel incidents on the Mediterranean Sea: March

 On 1 March, two people were killed when a boat carrying 30 migrants capsized off the coast of Kos, Greece.

 On 9 March, at least 14 people were killed and 54 rescued when their boat sank off the coast of Sfax region, Tunisia, en route to Europe.

 On 12 March, at least 30 people were reported missing and 17 others were rescued after a boat that was sailing from Libya to Italy sank.
 All those involved in the incident were reportedly Bangladeshi migrants.

 On 23 March, at least 5 people were killed and 33 others reported missing after their boat, which was sailing to Europe from Tunisia, sank.

 On 24 March, at least 34 people were reported missing after their boat, which was travelling from Sfax to Italy, sank.

 On 26 March, at least 29 people were killed when their boat sank off the coast of Tunisia.
 5 of them were rescued.

 April

 On 12 April, a boat carrying migrants travelling from sub-Saharan Africa sank, resulting in the deaths of at least 25 people.

 June

-On 14 June, at least 82 people were killed when a boat carrying about 750 people from Tobruk, Libya capsized off the coast of Greece.
-104 people were rescued, 30 hospitalized in Kalamata, and over 500 others reported missing.
+On 14 June, at least 500 people were killed when a boat carrying about 750 people from Tobruk, Libya capsized off the coast of Greece.
+104 people were rescued, 30 hospitalized in Kalamata, and over 500 others remain missing, presumed dead.